gatling/gatling-enterprise-control-plane-deployment/terraform/examples/AWS-private-location/README.md

 - `source` (required): The source of the module, pointing to the GitHub repository.
 - `name` (required): The name of the control plane.
 - `token`: The control plane token for authentication.
-- `vpc` (required): The VPC ID where the control plane will be deployed.
 - `subnet_ids` (required): List of subnet IDs where the resources will be deployed.
 - `security_group_ids` (required): List of security group IDs to be used.
 - `conf_s3_name` (required): The name of the S3 bucket for configuration.